Boycotts of Chinese products: India

-Chinese companies also invest heavily in Indian companies; 18 out of 30 of India's billion-dollar start-ups are funded by China.
-Major Chinese investment firms like Alibaba Group and Tencent hold investments in major companies that are considered to be Indian, like BYJU'S, Zomato, Ola Cabs and Flipkart.
-In spite of the Indian government recording the origin of Foreign direct investment, many Chinese companies exploit loopholes by investing in Indian companies through their non-Chinese subsidiaries; for example, Alibaba's investment in Paytm was by Alibaba Singapore Holdings Pvt.
+Chinese companies also hold minority stakes in several Indian tech companies; 18 out of 30 of India's billion-dollar startups in 2020 had raised funds from Chinese investors.
+Major Chinese investment firms like Alibaba Group and Tencent hold minority stakes in Indian startup companies like Byju's, Zomato, Ola Cabs and Flipkart.
+In spite of the Indian government recording the origin of foreign direct investment, many Chinese companies exploit loopholes by routing the investments through their non-Chinese subsidiaries; for example, Alibaba's investment in Paytm was by Alibaba Singapore Holdings Pvt.
 Ltd. Hence, these investments don't get recorded in India's government data as Chinese investments.

 In view of these circumstances, various other issues have been pointed out.
 For example, B Thiagrajan, managing director of Blue Star Limited, an Indian manufacturer of air conditioners, air purifiers and water coolers said "We are not worried about finished goods.
 But most players across the globe import key components such as compressors from China," and added that it would take a long time to set up local supply chains, and that there were few alternatives for certain kinds of imports.
 Besides, boycotting popular Chinese apps such as TikTok has been suggested as a more effective alternative to boycotting physical goods in terms of value added because there are multiple alternatives.

 The Confederation of All India Traders (CAIT), a Rashtriya Swayamsevak Sangh associated traders' organisation, declared in June 2020 that it will boycott 450 broad categories of commodities, which include 3,000 Chinese products.